eliemichel/MapsModelsImporter/README.md

 Installation
 ------------

-Download a [release](https://github.com/eliemichel/MapsModelsImporter/releases) and make a zip of `blender/MapsModelsImporter/`.
+Download a [release](https://github.com/eliemichel/MapsModelsImporter/releases) or make a zip of `blender/MapsModelsImporter/`.
 In Blender, go to `Edit > Preferences`, `Add-on`, `Install`, then browse to the zip file.

+**/!\ Do not use the "Download as zip" button of GitHub, make sure you use a release zip instead.**

 Install [RenderDoc](https://renderdoc.org/builds).
 It [has been reported](https://github.com/eliemichel/MapsModelsImporter/issues/2) not working with the very last version.
 Try the portable version of RenderDoc 1.2 or RenderDoc 1.1.